-See our starter guide to antique stores where you can find the period and country furniture, glassware, childhood memorabilia, ephemera, books, vintage clothing and jewelry, farm machinery and tools, antique firearms, and so much more.
+See our starter guide to antique stores where you can find period and country furniture, glassware, childhood memorabilia, ephemera, books, vintage clothing and jewelry, farm machinery and tools, antique prints, and so much more.

 Visit the Waterfalls

-Spring is a great time to witness some of Finger Lake Wine Country’s best natural attractions, our waterfalls.
-The ice and snowmelt brings to life rushing falls, many of which can be enjoyed from a closer distance as trails start opening back up for the season.
+Spring is a great time to witness some of Finger Lake Wine Country’s best natural attractions - our waterfalls.
+The ice and snowmelt brings to life rushing falls, many of which can be enjoyed up close as trails start opening back up for the season.

-Take a walk through Watkins Glen State Park, where you can enjoy an enchanting leisurely hike through the two-mile Gorge Trail that boasts 19 cascading waterfalls.
-Nearby you can drive on Main Street in Montour Falls and witness the 156-foot She-Qua-Ga Falls from the comfort of your car or by parking and stepping out to the viewing platform.
-Driving along the east side of Seneca Lake on Route 414, you spot another magical, cascading waterfall at Hector Falls.
-You can witness this cascading beauty that flows into Seneca Lake from your car or by pulling over at Hector Falls Point.
+Take a walk through Watkins Glen State Park, where you can enjoy an enchanting, leisurely hike through the two-mile Gorge Trail, which boasts 19 cascading waterfalls.
+Nearby, you can drive on Main Street in Montour Falls and witness the 156-foot She-Qua-Ga Falls from the comfort of your car, or by parking and stepping out to the viewing platform.
+Driving along the east side of Seneca Lake on Route 414, 2.5 miles north of Watkins Glen, you'll spot another magical, cascading waterfall on the right, called Hector Falls.

 Finger Lakes Wine Country has a rich connection to arts, culture, and history.
 We are proud of our growing community of artists and the beautiful and diverse art galleries and museums that complement any trip here.